-To fully understand how a MOO order works, it may help to first understand both securities exchanges and the different ways that trades can be executed.
-The latter is generally referred to as an “order type” or “market order.”
+To fully understand how an MOO order works, it may help to first understand both stock exchanges and the different ways that trades can be executed.
+The latter is generally referred to as an “order type.”

 Stock exchanges are marketplaces where securities such as stocks and ETFs are bought and sold.
 In the U.S., there are currently 13 stock exchanges registered with the Securities and Exchange Commission (SEC), including the New York Stock Exchange and Nasdaq Stock Exchange.

 A market order is an order to buy or sell at the best available price at the time.
 Generally, a market order focuses on speed and will be executed as close to immediately as possible.